|

 Pioneer SX-1280, even though the rated power output is about the

 same.
-I read somewhere on the Net that the RX-1603 actually
+I read somewhere on the net that the RX-1603 actually

-The RX-1603 gained a degree of
+RX-1603 also gained a degree of

 covering the stunning rise of Monster Receivers in 1978.
 It's the second